riatelab/tanaka/README.md

 - `tanaka()` uses a `raster` object and displays the map directly;
 - `tanaka_contour()` builds the isopleth polygon layer.

-Tanaka, K., 1950.
-The relief contour method of representing topography on maps.
-The Geographical Review.

 ## Installation